-Masturbation is also clearly a sin if it denies a marriage partner sexual enjoyment with their partner.
+Masturbation is also clearly a sin if it denies a marriage partner of sexual enjoyment with their partner (1 Corinthians 7:5; Ephesians 5:25; Titus 2:4).
 In marriage, often males cannot immediately experience a second orgasm for a period of time after the first.
 Also, they are not as highly sexually motivated for awhile after an orgasm.
-Consequently, a habitual masturbator will not be as highly motivated to have intercourse with their spouse.
-Most females can orgasm again with a slight delay.
+Consequently, a habitual male masturbator will not be as highly motivated to have intercourse with their spouse.
+Most females can orgasm again with a slight delay, even though the desire is often reduced.
 Consequently, masturbation can violate 1 Corinthians 7:5 which says, “Stop depriving one another.”

 Masturbation Is a Sin When One Is Controlled By It

 One must remember habitual self-indulgence is also a sin (1 Corinthians 7:2, 5, 9; 2 Timothy 3:3-4) since the individual lacks self-control.
 If masturbation is habitual, then sin has occurred according to 1 Corinthians 6:12.

 All things are lawful for me, but not all things are profitable.
 All things are lawful for me, but I will not be mastered by anything.
 1 Corinthians 6:12 (NASB)